Skip to main content

 Fractional CMO

-Reduces drift by embedding decision-making into the operating system
+Reduces drift by putting decision-making inside the team

 Marketing consultant

-Risk appears when recommendations are not adopted or operationalized
+Risk appears when recommendations are not adopted or put into practice

 Output